Industrial Accidents and Major Fires

 Pay attention to public information leaflets

-The area surrounding COMAH regulated plants is known as the public information zone (PIZ).
+The area surrounding COMAH-regulated sites is known as the public information zone (PIZ).
 If you live within or near a PIZ you will receive flyers and other guidance telling you what to do should there be an accident.

 Prepare a grab bag